The Origin Of Turks

 THE FIRST HISTORIC TURKS

-The Mongolic and Siberian Altaia mountains were the place from which the Turkish people originated.
-Among these people were the Tou-kue, a special branch of Hiong- Nou and among others the “Toles”
+The Mongolic and Siberian Altaiκa mountains were the place from which the Turkish people originated.
+Among these people were the Tou-kue, a special branch of Hiong- Nou and among others the Toles

 -Aren’t you the slaves who make our weapons in Altai?

-It is said that the parental origin of Tourouks starts from the family Boumin who were descendants of the tribe of Hion-Nou which was eliminated except a ten year old boy which was mutilated, but saved from a female wolf which later united with him and brought to the world ten children, one of these ten children was named Asina
+It is said that the parental origin of Tourouks starts from the family Boumin who were descendants of the tribe of Hion-Nou which was eliminated except a ten year old boy which was mutilated but saved from a female wolf which later united with him and brought to the world ten children, one of these ten children was named Asina

-This first Turkish Empire is established among significant military and cultural powers such as China, Iran and Greek Byzantines, at this time.
+This first Turkish Empire was established among major military and cultural powers such as China, Iran, and the Greek Byzantines, at this time.
+The constant conflicts introduce the Turks into the great historical Civilizations.

 THE CONCURRENCE WITH THE ARABS